Copenhagen Metro: Route

-The metro consists of four lines, M1, M2, M3 and M4.
+The metro consists of four lines, M1, M2, M3 and M4, with a planned M5 line expected to be operational in 2035.
 M1 and M2 share a common 7.69 km section from Vanløse to Christianshavn, where they split along two lines: M1 follows the Ørestad Line to Vestamager, while M2 follows the Østamager Line to the airport.
 The metro consists of a total route length of 20.4 km, and 22 stations, 9 of which are on the section shared by both lines.
 M1 is 13.9 km long and serves 15 stations, while M2 is 14.2 km long and serves 16 stations.
 About 10 km of the lines and 9 stations are in tunnel, located at 20 to 30 m below ground level.
 The remaining sections are on embankments, viaducts or at ground level.

 The section from Vanløse to Frederiksberg follows the Frederiksberg Line, a former S-train line which runs on an embankment.
 From Fasanvej station, the line runs underground, and continues this way through the city center.
 After Christianshavn, the line splits in two.
 M1 reaches ground level at Islands Brygge, and continues on a viaduct through the Vestamager area.
 M2 continues in tunnel until after Lergravsparken, where it starts to follow the former Amager Line.

 The tunnels consist of two parallel tunnels; that run through stable limestone at about 30 m depth, but are elevated slightly at each station.
 There are emergency exits every 600 m, so that no train is ever further than 300 m from an exit.
 The outer tunnel diameter is 5.5 m, while the inner diameter is 4.9 m.
 The tunnels were excavated by the cut-and-cover method, the New Austrian Tunnelling method and by tunnel boring machines (TBM).
 Along the elevated sections, the tracks run on alternating sections of separate reinforced concrete viaducts and joint embankments made of reinforced earth.

 M3 is a 15.5-kilometre (9.63 mi) looping line which serves 17 stations.
 Including Frederiksberg and Kongens Nytorv which also serve M1 and M2.
 A full trip around the line takes approximately 29 minutes.